 Counting all of the recruitable characters and NPCs, Infinite Space has roughly 130-150 characters.

 In the Mass Effect trilogy, the total number of people who can end up serving in Commander Shepard's Normandy crew adds up to about 21 squadmates and 24 other named and/or interactive crew members, plus several dozen other NPCs whom you'll probably never pay any attention to.
-And that's only the tip of the iceberg that is the Mass Effect cast; currently, this series has thirteen different character pages.
+And that's only the tip of the iceberg that is the Mass Effect cast; currently, this series has fourteen different character pages.
 Those pages still lack several story and side-quest relevant characters, and the various unnamed (but popular!) background NPCs like Refund Guy or Valley Girl Quarian and Friend-Zone Turian!

 Agarest Senki has no less than 34 playable characters, plus up to 6 captured monsters who can also join your party.
 Many of them are killed off to keep the headcount manageable, but then you can bring them back through alchemy.
 Or you could save money and just play the True End route and have all the dead characters back in the party for free.